Ameerpet: History

 The land was gifted by then 6th Nizam of Hyderabad (Mahbub Ali Khan, Asaf Jah VI) to one of his Jagirdars named Amir Ali in the early 1900s.
 He built a small palace as his summer home and used the area as a summer resort since it was densely vegetated and had a pleasant climate and also water bodies.
 This palace now houses the "Nature Cure Hospital".

 The third observatory of India called the "Nizamia Observatory" was set up here in Ameerpet by the Nizams.
 In 1908, Nawab Zafar Jung studied astronomy in England and he returned to Hyderabad along with two telescopes and an expert, whom he promised a net salary of 1500 osmania sikkas per month.
 He offered the telescopes to the Nizam, who ordered the installation of the telescopes at Ameerpet, where they remained for the next 50 years.
 The whole work of the ‘Carte due Cite’ Hyderabad Section was completed under the direction of T.P.
 Huascaran, who had published the remaining volumes of the astrographic catalog and this brought the work to a successful conclusion.

 In 1923, the equatorial telescope by G. Rubb was erected and a Milne-Shaw seismograph was installed for the study of earthquakes and a second machine was added in 1929.
 A special underground chamber was constructed to house these delicate instruments.
 In 1928, at the request of the International Astronomical Union, the section of the sky originally allotted to the observatory at Potsdam (Germany) was undertaken by the Nizamia Observatory.
 The work of measurement and reduction was completed and three volumes were published by the International Astronomical Union.
 This observatory still stands here as a testimony to the development of Ameerpet.

 The rest of the land of Ameerpet, after the merger of Hyderabad into the Indian Union, was later on passed on to his heirs who sold it in bits and pieces to other Jagirdars, nawabs, and other settlers.
-Most of these settlers were immigrants from neighboring states Andhra Pradesh and also other states of India namely Rajasthan, UP, Maharashtra, Punjab, and Tamil Nadu.
+Most of these settlers were immigrants from neighbouring states Andhra Pradesh and also other states of India namely Rajasthan, UP, Maharashtra, Punjab, and Tamil Nadu.
 The substantial part of the land is still with Nawabs and Jagirdars.
 The value of land from the early 60s up to late 80s commanded higher prices than posher areas like Banjara Hills and Jubilee Hills because of its proximity to Highway and Industrial areas.
+Telugu actor Allu Arjun bought Satyam theatre and developed his own multiplex called AAA Cinemas at that place.